duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 But the princess was unshaken. \
 With a smile as bright as the dawn, she ran to him, closing the gap between them. \
 She wrapped her arms around him, holding him tightly. \
-Her warmth melting the walls he had built around his heart.
+Her warmth melted the walls he had built around his heart.

-In that very moment, the beast faded away, and the little pig he thought he had lost forever returned.
+At that very moment, the beast faded away, and the little pig he thought he had lost forever returned.
 And so, the princess and the pig stood together, two hearts mended by the courage to face their scars, and the love that had quietly endured all along.

 ![the hug]({{ site.url }}/assets/the-princess-and-the-pig/the-princess-hug-the-pig.png#center){:style="width:720px"}